 Open 3.
 Lovely subdued brick-red with lustrous surfaces and a great strike.

-Well struck and mostly red with beautiful lustrous surfaces.
+CAC.
+Well struck and mostly red with intense luster.

 Rich woodgrain, mint red luster and a solid strike.
 The surfaces are very pleasing with no significant marks.
 33 have graded 65RD with just 6 higher at PCGS.